-A standalone example is a readable version of a MATLAB® script that shows how to accomplish a particular task.
+A standalone example is a readable version of a MATLAB® script or live script that shows how to accomplish a particular task.
 MATLAB and all MATLAB toolboxes include examples as part of the installed documentation.
 (Before release R2012b, these examples were called demos.)

-Each example combines comments, code, and output together in a formatted document.
-You can open the corresponding script in the Editor by clicking Open Script or Open Live Script to the right of the example name, or by clicking Open Script or Open Live Script at the top of the example page in the Help browser.
+Each example combines comments, code, and output in a formatted document.
+If you are viewing the documentation in MATLAB, you can open the corresponding script or live script by clicking Open Script or Open Live Script.

-Run one section at a time and view the incremental results.
-Select the first section, and then step through the script by clicking Run and Advance, .
+Once it is open, run the example by clicking Run .
+To run the example one section at a time and view the incremental results, select the first section and then step through the script by clicking Run and Advance .

 Additional examples, created by members of the MATLAB community, are available at the File Exchange.